Reproducibility & Data Science in R

 The Whole Picture

-A (usually fiction) story:
+A (usually fictional) story:

 Syllabus & Workshop Materials